MieuxVoter/majority-judgment-api-python/README.md

+# Majority Judgment App Server in Python

-# API for Mieux Voter
+> This is the REST API Backend for the Mieux Voter Online WebApp.

+You can use our instance of this at [api.mieuxvoter.fr/](https://api.mieuxvoter.fr/).

 This API allows you to create elections, vote and obtain results with [majority judgment](https://en.wikipedia.org/wiki/Majority_judgment).

-You can use our server at [api.mieuxvoter.fr/](api.mieuxvoter.fr/).

 Since our API relies on OpenAPI, documentation is automatically generated and it is available at [api.mieuxvoter.fr/redoc](api.mieuxvoter.fr/redoc) or [api.mieuxvoter.fr/docs](api.mieuxvoter.fr/docs).